Patrolman William Tom Wilson

 Most Recent Reflection

 NEVER FORGET!
-On behalf of the Ohio Attorneys General Bureau of Criminal Identification & Investigation, we honor the dedicated service and ultimate sacrifice of Patrolman William Tom Wilson of the Dayton City Police Department, Ohio and the additional 53 American Peace Officers who have paid the ultimate sacrifice on this date in history.
+Please join me and honor the dedicated service and ultimate sacrifice of Patrolman William Tom Wilson of the Dayton Police Department, Ohio and the additional 53 American Peace Officers who have paid the ultimate sacrifice on this date in history.

 Ohio Attorney General, Bureau of Criminal Investigation